Mark

 The frequency with which you play golf is another factor to consider when selecting a handicap.

 If you play frequently and consistently, your handicap will be more accurate and reflective of your skill level.
-If you only play occasionally, your handicap may not accurately represent your current playing ability.

 Physical limitations, such as injury or disability, should also be taken into account when selecting a handicap.